evalisharu/EvalAI/docs/source/submission.md

 ### How are submissions made?

-When the user makes submission on the frontend, the following actions happen sequentially
+When the user makes submission on the frontend, the following actions happen sequentially:

 * As soon as the user submits a submission, a REST API with the URL pattern `jobs:challenge_submission` is called.

 * This API fetches the challenge and its corresponding challenge phase.

-* This API then checks if the challenge is active and challenge phase is public.
+* This API then checks if the challenge is active and the challenge phase is public.

-* It fetches the participant team's ID and its corresponding object.
+* It fetches the participant team's ID and its corresponding objects.

-* After all these checks are complete, a submission object is saved.
+* After all these checks are completed, a submission object is saved.
 The saved submission object includes __participant team id__ and __challenge phase id__ and __username__ of the participant creating it.

 * At the end, a submission message is published to exchange `evalai_submissions` with a routing key of `submission.*.*`.

 ### Format of submission messages

-The format of the message is
+The format of the message is:

 ```
 {